brent146/s15_pivnik_data_lecture_notes12/README.md

  -You insert a queue beteween your web server and the code that will update the database.

  -Not a true solution. "band-aid" fix.

+Solution:

+ -The database is the BOTTLENECK, all users are still going through database.

+ -So, two approaches.
+First is called "Vertical Scaling".
+Eventually will fail if you keep gaining popularity.

+ -